soniabrami/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript.md

 ### Food for thought
 I hope you've been a little intrigued at least from this article and what it presents, if so, here's some things to remember for future coding to aim for:

-1. Use `data-js` attributes and approriate values for DOM selectors
+1. Use `data-js` attributes and appropriate values for DOM selectors
 2. For repetitive JS, create a small Module and expose an API, pass in your selectors and keep your JavaScript free of the DOM
 3. Start to structure functions a little better using the (Revealing) Module Pattern where necessary
 4. Separate behaviour from style